 The TREC4 Category B corpus consists of two sub-collections: the Wall Street Journal (WSJ) and San Jose Mercury News (SJM).
 To avoid possible confusion in the similarity matrix due to differing word usage in the sub-collections, we conducted further experiments on the WSJ sub-collection alone.
 In particular, we re-examined the effect of sample size and extended our analysis to consider the number and location of the selected target words.
+Also, we used a somewhat different query expansion method from those in the earlier experiments, using a fixed number of expansion words per target word rather than an expanding with all words above a given threshold.
+The effect of the expansion technique used is discussed further in Section 3.4.
 Based on the results in Section 3.2, a window size of 7 and context word size of 200 are used in all of the following experiments.
-A more complete description of the experimental results appears in [Gauch & Wang, 1997]